wasmvision/wasmvision/processors/README.md

 # Processors

-This directory contains some examples of wasmCV guest processor modules.
+This directory contains some examples of wasmVision guest processor modules.
 They have already been compiled so you can use the WASM files in this directory, or compile them individually from the source code.

 ## asciify.wasm